 Pilot of Trainings

-NTI will pilot the trainings in 8 states including California, Illinois, Maine, Minnesota, Oklahoma, South Carolina, Tennessee, and Washington.
-NTI leadership is also working to identify a tribal pilot partner.
-NTI Implementation Specialists will provide implementation guidance to states to pilot the training with public and private child welfare professionals and community based and private practice clinicians.
-Additionally, Specialists will provide technical assistance to assist states with integration of NTI training into state training systems.
+NTI will pilot the trainings in 9 sites including California, Illinois, Maine, Minnesota, Oklahoma, South Carolina, Tennessee, Washington, and The Cherokee Nation.
+NTI Implementation Specialists will provide guidance to states to pilot the training with public and private child welfare professionals and community based and private practice clinicians.
+Additionally, NTI Specialists will provide technical assistance to assist states with integration of NTI training into state training systems.
 Click here for the initiative timeline.

 Evaluators with the University of Maryland School of Social Work will evaluate the user experience, including satisfaction, relevance, ease of use, and infusion of adoption mental health competency in practice.
 At the systems level, researchers will evaluate the implementation and integration experience, including cost benefit.
 Based on evaluation and feedback from the pilot, refinements will be made to the curriculum in preparation for the National Launch of web-based trainings to all States, Tribes and Territories by October, 2019.
 Click here for overview of evaluation plan.

 By the end of the 5-year initiative, the web-based training will be available for use by all child welfare and mental health professionals in all states, tribes and territories.